 Click Enable Content if prompted

-Once the Scheduled Arrivals Variable Assembly vx-x Excel file opens click the 1.
+- Setup the Excel File: Once the Scheduled Arrivals Variable Assembly vx-x Excel file opens click the 1.
 Setup button.
-This will instruct the Excel file to ping ProcessModel and fetch the name of all entities that have a Scheduled route from the active model and create new tabs for each entity.
+This will instruct the Excel file to ping ProcessModel and fetch the name of all entities that have a Scheduled arrival from the active model and create new tabs for each entity.
 In our case we only have one entity called Part.

 If you have multiple entities with a Scheduled route and only want to update one or more of the entities schedule you can delete the tabs of other entities.
 Make sure that you keep the tab with the buttons, change the name of the tab to reflect the name of another entity if the current entity name on the tab with buttons is not what you want to update, make sure that you keep the naming format: Ent (Entity-Name).